kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 Run 4 has no precedent to build on: no existing scalability job enables encryption at rest, so that configuration has to be added to the job before the run is possible at all.

-Backward-compatible scalability improvements that these runs suggest are beta work, not alpha.

 ### Graduation Criteria